Cycling Glengariff Forest, Ireland

-The Glengariff Forest road is a road so steep and narrow that it is tough to imagine that residents actually frequent the road for daily use, but they do.
+The Glengariff Forest road is a road so steep and narrow, it’s tough to imagine that residents actually frequent the road for daily use, but they do.
 We saw three cars on our ride day and had to unclip and let them pass.
 Many sections are hardly wide enough for a small car.
-And, clipping in on the sadistic slopes is no small feat!
+Clipping back in on the sadistic slopes is no small feat!

 There are some stunning views along the climb.

 Finish at the T intersection of L8976 and N71.